 The Fund's liabilities arise from the defined benefit schemes specified in the Act.
-Risks that may affect the liabilities include:
+Factors that may affect the liabilities include:

-- Movements in the consumer price index (CPI) (all retiring allowances and spousal annuities are CPI indexed). - The rate of increase in contributors' salaries, especially as it affects the last five years of contributory service. - The discount rate used to value the liabilities. - Factors affecting retirement or cessation of service by contributors, including state sector restructuring and privatisations. - Patterns of entitlement selection on retirement. - Mortality rates.
+- Movements in the consumer price index (CPI) (all retiring allowances and spousal annuities are CPI indexed). - The rate of increase in contributors' salaries, especially as it affects the last five years of contributory service. - The discount rate used to value the liabilities. - Factors affecting retirement or cessation of service by contributors, including state sector restructuring and privatisations. - Patterns of entitlement selection on retirement. - Mortality rates. - Quality of information (data) received from employers.

-None of the above risks is within the control of the Authority.
+None of the above factors are within the control of the Authority.
 The Authority will, however, ensure that accurate and timely information is provided to the Actuary to enable preparation of actuarial projections of the liabilities in accordance with the provisions of the Act.